lehaSVV2009/docker-training/README.md

 Run container and disconnect terminal-container connection (`--detach`)
 ```
-# Terminal will be accessible right after command is entered, not after 15 seconds
+# Local terminal will be accessible right after command is entered, it will not sleep for 15 seconds
 docker run -d ubuntu sleep 15
 ```